 “We need to burst that clown’s balloon,” says Kadija.
 “Big fast food is brainwashing our kids, turning them against us and undermining our authority and our best intentions as parents.”

 Kadija points out how it jeopardizes family unity.
-“It’s like this to a seven year-old: if I don’t take my kids to get fast food, I must not love them – since TV moms car-pool their kids to the clown.”
+“It’s like this to a seven-year-old: if I don’t take my kids to get fast food, I must not love them – since TV moms car-pool their kids to the clown.”

 Left jab, straight right, left hook

 So, what’s their game plan?
 NOMAC: National Organization of Mothers Against Clowns.
 Although the title is humorous in tone, it’s intent in serious.
 Like MADD (Mothers Against Drunk Driving), NOMAC hopes to empower moms (and dads) to take a stand against what they perceive as a threat to the safety and health of their children.
+These aren’t uneducated parents that think fast food is detrimental, there have been plenty of research and scientific studies showing evidence that fast food is in fact very unhealthy for people of all ages.
+If you’re a parent and you’re thinking it’s about time to start looking after the health of your family a little more, perhaps arrange a family appointment at a healthcare facility such as Southwest Care or others, for a full health checkup on each family member.
+In doing so earlier rather than later, you may be able to catch any health issues and therefore have a better chance at managing or curing any health concerns.

 Kadija asks, “If moms don’t look out for kids, who will?”